 Health Information Advisory – Ebola Outbreak

-Although the Ebola outbreak currently poses no substantial risk to the U.S. population per the Centers for Disease Control and Prevention (CDC), the World Health Organization (WHO) has declared it a public health emergency of international concern.
+Although the Ebola outbreak currently poses minimal risk to the U.S. population per the Centers for Disease Control and Prevention (CDC), the World Health Organization (WHO) has declared it a public health emergency of international concern.
 Ebola is NOT spread through the air, water, or food; it is only spread through direct contact with blood or bodily fluids of a person who is sick with Ebola or through objects like needles that are contaminated with the virus.

 The CDC has issued a level 3 travel warning to avoid nonessential travel to the following countries: Guinea, Liberia, and Sierra Leone.
 The Ebola outbreak has occurred in Guinea, Liberia, Sierra Leone, and Nigeria.